 Citi Simplicity does not offer any rewards.
 Instead of rewards, Citi Simplicity offers introductory interest rates: 0% for 12 months on purchases and 0% for 21 months on balance transfers.
 It also has a $0 annual fee.
 If you want rewards, try Citi Rewards+ or the Citi Double Cash Card instead of Citi Simplicity.

-Then again, some users report approval with scores as low as 660, while others report denials for the Citi Simplicity with scores as high as 720.
-So you never can be 100% sure whether you’ll be approved just by credit score alone.
-Plus, your credit score is only one of the aspects Citi will look at when making a decision on your application.
-Your debt, annual income, and any past negative marks on your credit report will also matter.
+It is also worth noting that you never can be 100% sure whether you’ll be approved just by credit score alone.
+Your credit score is only one of the aspects Citi will look at when making a decision on your application.
+Your debt, annual income, and any past negative marks on your credit report will also matter.… read full answer

 Your Citi Simplicity® Card - No Late Fees Ever credit limit will be at least $500 - if you get approved.
 That’s the minimum limit listed in the card’s terms and conditions, but your maximum credit line could be as high as $100,000.
 It all depends on your credit history, your income, and any potential debt or liabilities you might have.… read full answer